Farakka Super Thermal Power Station

-Farakka Super Thermal Power Plant is located at Nabarun in Murshidabad district in Indian state of West Bengal.
-The power plant is one of the coal based power plants of NTPC.
+Farakka Super Thermal Power Plant is located at Nabarun in Murshidabad district in the Indian state of West Bengal.
+It is one of the coal-based power plants of NTPC.

 Geography

 Location

 Farakka Super Thermal Power Plant is located at 24°46′21″N 87°53′39″E.

 Note: The map alongside presents some of the notable locations in a part of the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Capacity

 The unit wise capacity and other details are as follows.